mwlang/life_with_coffeescript/README.md

 where the gathered developers were going to focus on Tim Conway's Game of Life, I decided to embark on a self-study of CoffeeScript where my skills are relatively weak.

-This is the results of my implementing the Game of Life in CoffeeScript and you'll find the code directly in source/javascripts/game.js.coffeescript
+This is the results of my implementing the Game of Life in CoffeeScript and you'll find the code directly in source/javascripts/game.js.coffeescript and you can read more about the code and effort [with this blog post](http://ramblings.gibberishcode.net/archives/conways-game-of-life-in-coffeescript/125)

 This project was implemented with [Middleman 3.x](http://middlemanapp.com/) in a Ruby 2.0 development environment.
 Follow the Middleman Getting Started guide to install Middleman then launch the app with: